 Art der Unterstützung

-The main actions that can be supported under Action-planning networks are the following (indicative list):
+The actions that can be supported under capitalisation and dissemination are the following (indicative list):

 The projects for the networking activities are selected through open and transparent calls for proposals.
 These calls for proposals will be promoted and advertised at European and at national level involving the National Points.
 This is followed by a two-phased application procedure, each with several stages.
 Information on the content to be provided will be detailed in the call for proposals.
 Each phase will include an eligibility check, and an assessment by the External Assessment Panel (EPA).
 Based on this information the Monitoring Committee will make a final decision.

 Amongst others important Eligibility and Assessment criteria will be:

 - Relevance to the Europe 2020-Strategy and the thematic objectives for the EU Cohesion Policy.